evansvillechristiancounseling/evansvillechristiancounseling.github.com/README.markdown

 ## Stuff

 Vickie Knowlden, LCSW
-Ellie Malek, MSW

-Graduates of University of Southern Indiana with a Master’s of Social Work Malpractice Insured through Healthcare Provider Service Organization
+Graduate of University of Southern Indiana with a Master’s of Social Work Malpractice Insured through Healthcare Provider Service Organization

 1133 W. Mill Road, Suite 204
 Evansville, IN 47710